Tigggger/newznab/README.md

-This script is designed to do the same thing as Thracky's Unix version for Windows users.
+This windows script is designed to do the same thing as Thracky's Unix version.

 It will safely backfill your site one day at a time All releases are processed before it moves on to the next day